 Chicken Pot Pie Soup

-• 2 chicken breasts (or rotisserie chicken), cooked, and cut into small cubed pieces
+• 2 chicken breasts (or rotisserie chicken), cooked, and diced into small bite sized pieces

 • 1/4 cup butter